Skip to main content Skip to footer

 }

-Load or Open a PDF File from a URL
+Load or Open a PDF from a URL

-Next, we move on to the scenario of loading a PDF file from a URL.
-The PDF file URL can either be available within the same domain where the application has been hosted, or it could be a URL in another domain.
+Next, we move on to the scenario of loading a PDF from a URL.
+The PDF URL can either be available within the same domain where the application has been hosted or be a URL in another domain.

 @Component({